jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-1/section-2/chapter-5.md

 They . -->

-34. It is quite otherwise with grief.
+{{< s v="34" >}} It is quite otherwise with grief.
 Small vexations excite no sympathy, but deep affliction calls forth the greatest.

 We seldom sympathize with a man who feels uneasy with every little disagreeable incident, even if it is a bit reasonable.
 - He is hurt if the cook or the butler fails in their smallest duty.